UPDATE: Researching the Somaliland Legal System

 Moreover, Access to Justice and Legal Awareness Component is raising awareness among key criminal justice stakeholders and civil society as well as public living in remote districts and villages, providing access to justice, offering mobile court services and Legal Clinic’s services, which are all prerequisite to the development and maintenance of a just and fair criminal justice system with a particular focus on marginalized individuals in the community.

-The Legal Clinic will be structured by the following five practice units, headed by clinical instructors:
+The Legal Clinic composes the following five practice units, headed by clinical instructors:

 - Family Law–Women and Child Rights Unit to provide legal advice and representation to women and juvenile in conflict with the law.